go-jira/jira/README.md

     Prints list of issues for given search criteria

-    -t, --template=TEMPLATE        Template to use for output -a, --assignee=ASSIGNEE        User assigned the issue
+    -t, --template=TEMPLATE        Template to use for output --gjq=GJQ                  GJSON Query to filter output, see https://goo.gl/iaYwJ5 -a, --assignee=ASSIGNEE        User assigned the issue
     -c, --component=COMPONENT      Component to search for
     -i, --issuetype=ISSUETYPE      Issue type to search for -l, --limit=LIMIT              Maximum number of results to return in search -p, --project=PROJECT          Project to search for
-    -q, --query=QUERY              Jira Query Language (JQL) expression for the search -f, --queryfields=QUERYFIELDS  Fields that are used in "list" template -r, --reporter=REPORTER        Reporter to search for
+    -n, --named-query=NAMED-QUERY  The name of a query in the `queries` configuration -q, --query=QUERY              Jira Query Language (JQL) expression for the search -f, --queryfields=QUERYFIELDS  Fields that are used in "list" template -r, --reporter=REPORTER        Reporter to search for
+    -S, --status=STATUS            Filter on issue status
     -s, --sort=SORT                Sort order to return
     -w, --watcher=WATCHER          Watcher to search for